Du Zeng: Leading the rebellion

+Later in the year, Tao Kan was detained by his superior, Wang Dun and forcibly assigned to Guang province.
+Many generals and officials in Jing felt that Tao Kan had been unfairly treated, and they were also reluctant to serve under his replacement, Wang Yi, who was Wang Dun's cousin.
+The general, Zheng Pan (鄭攀), led 3,000 soldiers to join up with Du Zeng at Yunkou (溳口; southeast of present-day Xinzhou District, Hubei).
+The two attacked Wang Yi and forced him to flee to Jiang'an.
+They then moved north join with Diwu Yi and defended their territory.
+Wang Yi sent several armies to campaign against the rebels, but Du Zeng defeated them in every bout.

-Wang Yi replaced Tao Kan in campaigning against Du Zeng later that year.
-Many of Tao Kan's generals were unhappy because of this and defected to Du Zeng.
-Together, they defeated Wang Yi on numerous occasions.
-In 317, the Jin commander, Wang Dun sent Zhao You (趙誘) and Zhu Gui (朱軌) to help Wang Yi.
+In 317, Wang Dun sent Zhao You (趙誘) and Zhu Gui (朱軌) to help Wang Yi.
 Tao Kan's former generals were considering surrender at this point, a sentiment shared by Du Zeng.
 Thus, Du Zeng pledged to Wang Yi that he would defeat Diwu Yi to clear his name.
 However, after killing Diwu Yi, he later went to Yangkou (揚口, in present-day Qianjiang, Hubei) and placed Wang Yi under siege.
 Zhao You and Zhu Gui fought Du Zeng at Lake Nüguan (女觀, in present-day Zhicheng, Hubei) but the two were killed in battle.
 Du Zeng pressed on to Miankou (沔口, in present-day Hankou, Hubei), so Sima Rui responded by sending Zhou Fang to deal with him.

 Zhou Fang and Du Zeng faced each other at Dunyang (沌阳, in present-day Wuhan, Hubei).
-Du Zeng focused on destroying Zhou's left and right wing, but despite his success in doing so, Zhou Fang was able to maintain his army's morale.
-By noon, both of Zhou Fang's army's wings had collapsed.
+Du Zeng knew that Zhou Fang was leading the central army and was wary of his abilities, so he focused on destroying Zhou's left and right flanks.
+Despite his success in doing so, Zhou Fang was able to maintain his army's morale.
+By noon, both of Zhou Fang's army's flanks had collapsed.
 Du Zeng then approached the centre when suddenly, Zhou Fang and his men started beating their drums.
 800 of Zhou Fang's elite troops violently charged into Du Zeng's lines, killing and scattering them by the thousands.
 Zhou Fang pursued Du Zeng through the night until they reached Wudang, where Du Zeng held out for the next two years.

 In 319, Du Zeng was caught in a surprise attack by Zhou Fang, causing chaos among Du Zeng's men.
 Overwhelmed, Du Zeng's generals arrested him and gave themselves up to Zhou Fang.
 Zhou Fang initially wanted to spare him as a prisoner but Zhao You and Zhu Gui's children, Zhao Yin (趙胤) and Zhu Chang (朱昌), wanted to avenge their fathers.
 Zhou Fang permitted them, so Du Zeng was beheaded.
 His body was later chopped up and consumed by Zhao Yin and Zhu Chang.